alexisv/blog/docs/_posts/2025-05-21-creating-a-tkgm-workload-cluster.markdown

 ### Create the Workload Cluster configuration file

 I copied the Management Cluster config file and changed a few settings such as CLUSTER_NAME and VSPHERE_TEMPLATE.
-I also removed some all the settings with names that start with "MANAGEMENT_NODE_IPAM_IP_POOL", and replaced them with the NODE_IPAM_IP_POOL_* settings.
+I also removed all of the settings with names that start with "MANAGEMENT_NODE_IPAM_IP_POOL", and replaced them with the NODE_IPAM_IP_POOL_* settings.

 ```
 $ cat av-wkld.yaml